 Recognizing that the City's transportation infrastructure can be used more efficiently to move more people, San Francisco has invested in prioritizing transit.
 Since 2013, the SFMTA has implemented service increases on 17 lines as part of Muni Forward, Phase 1 of Clay Street Transit-Only Lanes, Haight Street transit only contraflow lanes, more visible red lanes on Market Street, and other transit enhancements.
-Those investments have begun to pay off, and transit is becoming measurably more competitive with driving.
+The Transportation Authority has helped to fund Muni Forward as well as the replacement and expansion of Muni's bus and rail fleet.
+These investments have begun to pay off, and transit is becoming measurably more competitive with driving.